JCMexplains/writing-for-success-2023/textbook.md

 - Title.
 - Source.

-The details of what goes in each of the four parts depend on the kind of source; for example, dates in APA style often include only the year, but sometimes will be more specific.
+The details for each of the parts depend on the kind of source.
+For example, dates in APA style often include only the year, but sometimes will be more specific.

 Entries should be in alphabetical order by author's last name.
+If there is no author, use the title instead.

 Entries should have a **hanging indent**, which is the opposite of a typical indent: instead of the first line being pushed to the right by .5 inches, the first line